11 Best NFT Marketplace for Collectors & Creators in 2023

 Alright, so by now you probably know what an NFT is (congratulations!) and now you’re looking for the best NFT marketplace.
 And I don’t know if you’ve been following, but it seems like there’s been a new marketplace popping up every other day.
 Ultimately, choosing the best NFT marketplace to fit your needs largely depends on one big factor:

 A great NFT platform is one that connects like-minded collectors and creators.
-And I’ve broken each NFT marketplace based on the types of NFTs they promote, advantages to buying and selling, and much more.
-So strap in, make sure you have your NFT wallet ready to go, and let’s get into the best NFT marketplaces of 2022.
+And I’ve broken down each NFT marketplace based on the types of NFTs they promote, advantages to buying and selling, and much more.
+So strap in, make sure you have your NFT wallet ready to go, and let’s get into the best NFT marketplaces of 2023.

 What is the best NFT Marketplace for Collectors & Creators?